nathro/AutoTransform/CONTRIBUTING.md

 ### **What About the Docs?**

 AutoTransform uses Sphinx for automating documentation updates.
 To update the docs, make sure you `pip install -U sphinx sphinx-rtd-theme myst_parser`.
-If you add new modules, you can get a headstart on adding docs to them using `sphinx-apidoc -e -o source "../src/python/autotransform"` from the docs/ directory.
+If you add new modules, you can get a headstart on adding docs to them using `sphinx-apidoc -e -o source "../src/python/autotransform"` from the `docs/` directory.
 When adding or updating documentation, make sure to look at existing docs and maintain the same style.
 Most modules are documented using autodoc with Google format docstrings.
 Once your .rft files are good, run `make html` to get the html pages created.
-Any changes to documentation need to be pushed to readthedocs by @nathro.